Azure/login/README.md

 ### Login With a Service Principal Secret

-Before your login a service principal secret, you need to prepare a service principal with a secret.
+Before you login a service principal secret, you need to prepare a service principal with a secret.

 - [Create a service principal and assign a role to it](https://learn.microsoft.com/entra/identity-platform/howto-create-service-principal-portal)
 - [Create a new service principal client secret](https://learn.microsoft.com/entra/identity-platform/howto-create-service-principal-portal#option-3-create-a-new-client-secret).